ankittkamal/Food-Detective/README.md

-# Food Detective 🚀
+# Food Detective!! : Order food online from Food Detective! is a WebApp

-# A Food Delivery Web App Using React.js
+# This is a Food delivery WebApp clone like Swiggy/Zomato/